 Let’s warm-up and start with upper body

 Upper Back: Seated Cable Rows, Sets 1 - 2 Reps 10 - 12

-This movement builds muscle and strength in the overall upper back.
-Starting with the knees slightly bent, keeps stress off the lower back, at this point: leaning forward towards your knees, use the legs to stabilize yourself, pull only with the arms.
-Stop when you're upper torso is straight up-and-down, forcing your chest out pulling your elbows back.
+This movement builds muscle and strength in the overall upper back and arms.
+Starting with the knees slightly bent, keeps some of the stress off the lower back.

 Upper back: Alternating Dumbbell Rows, Sets 1 - 2 Reps 8 - 10

 Starting with the same knee and hand resting on a bench, your knee and hand will act to stabilize in this free weight exercise.

 Start with the dumbbell hanging at arm's length, pull the weight up to the side of your rib cage, lifting the dumbbell as high as you can, but not lifting or turning your body as your preforming the exercise - return to the start position.

 Upper back: Wide Grip LAT Pull-down's Sets 2 - 3 Reps 10 - 12

 This exercise works the extreme Upper and outer-back.
 Assume an overhand past shoulder width grip, pulling the bar down until it touches your upper chest.
 Force your chest out as you pull the arms back for a nice contraction in the bottom end of this exercise - return to the start position.